WordPerfect: WordPerfect for DOS

 In 1979, Brigham Young University graduate student Bruce Bastian and computer science professor Alan Ashton created word processing software for a Data General minicomputer system owned by the city of Orem, Utah.
-Bastian and Ashton retained ownership of the software that they created.
-They then founded Satellite Software International, Inc., to market the program to other Data General users.
+Bastian and Ashton retained ownership of the software that they created, and founded Satellite Software International, Inc. (SSI) in 1980 to market the program to other Data General users.
 WordPerfect 1.0 represented a significant departure from the previous Wang standard for word processing.
+By the end of the year SSI had 16 employees including W. E. "Pete" Peterson, hired as bookkeeper and office manager.
+Bastian worked as program manager while Ashton taught at BYU in the morning and worked on the software with his best students in the afternoon.
+Bastian and Ashton each owned 49.9% of the company, and Peterson—who became executive vice president, and actively managed the company—received 0.2% to break ties.

 The first version of WordPerfect for the IBM PC was released the day after Thanksgiving in 1982.
 It was sold as WordPerfect 2.20, continuing the version numbering from the Data General program.
+SSI's sales that year were $1 million.
 Over the next several months, three more minor releases arrived, mainly to correct bugs.

 The developers had hoped to program WordPerfect in C, but at this early stage, there were no C compilers available for the IBM PC, and they had to program it in x86 assembly language.
 All versions of WordPerfect up to 5.0 were written in x86, and C was only adopted with WP 5.1, when it became necessary to convert it to non-IBM compatible computers.
 The use of straight assembly language and a high amount of direct screen access gave WordPerfect a significant performance advantage over WordStar, which used strictly DOS API functions for all screen and keyboard access, and was often very slow.
-In addition, WordStar, created for the CP/M operating system, in which subdirectories are not supported, was extremely slow in switching to support sub-directories in MS-DOS.
+In addition, WordStar, originally created for the CP/M operating system, in which subdirectories are not supported, was slow to support sub-directories in MS-DOS.